 This is why some people who choose Original Medicare will also purchase a Medicare Supplement, sometimes called a Medigap plan, which picks up where Original Medicare leaves off.
 If you get a Medicare Supplement plan to cover the remaining 20% of Part B expenses, you’ll pay a monthly premium to a private insurance company.
 Medicare Supplement premiums are based on age and can cost several hundred dollars per month.

 There is no coverage for prescription drugs under Original Medicare.
 If you want coverage, you’ll need to enroll in a Part D prescription drug plan offered by a private insurance company who agrees to provide at least the minimum benefits required by Medicare.
 You’ll also pay an additional monthly premium and any copays associated with the plan.

 Original Medicare does not cover dental, hearing aids, eyewear or fitness programs.
 If you want coverage for any of those items, you’ll need to enroll in a separate plan with a separate monthly plan premium.

 What is Medicare Advantage?

-Medicare Advantage, also called MA or Medigap plan, is a private insurance plan that offers more benefits than Original Medicare.
+Medicare Advantage, also known as MA, is a private insurance plan that offers more benefits than Original Medicare.
 It was created in 2003 and is now a popular alternative to Original Medicare — in fact, more than 20 million seniors are enrolled in Medicare Advantage plans.

 These plans are also called Medicare Part C and offer a variety of benefits in addition to traditional Medicare coverage.
 MA is still part of Medicare, but the federal government allows private insurance companies to administer the benefits.
 Medicare sets the rules and guidelines and provides oversight.